wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 At the beginning of the example, you can see the full log of an event.
 This input log first goes through the pre-decoding phase.
 In this phase, general information, such as a timestamp, a hostname, and a program name, is extracted when a Syslog-like header is present.

-In the next stage, the decoder extracts information from the log that is left.
-In this example, the decoder only analyzes the remaining: ``Connection closed by 192.168.1.33``.
+In the next stage, the decoder extracts information from the remaining log.
+In this example, the decoder only analyzes: ``Connection closed by 192.168.1.33``.

 Before making a custom decoder, the first step should always be running the event log through :ref:`wazuh-logtest <wazuh-logtest>` to know where to start.